29th November 2024

 Using the tiller to turn about 60 degrees in the direction you want the stern to go, move the narrowboat forward at half speed.
 This will then push the stern across – at which point, you can select reverse and continue backwards.

-Keep your wits about you – it’s important to always be aware of everything that is going on around you.
-Similar to driving, keep an eye on the boat, the banks and the water when steering a narrowboat as if you’re distracted and not paying attention, you could end up floating off course or colliding with an obstacle.
+Keep your wits about you – it’s important to always be aware of everything that is going on around you, just as you would when driving a car.
+Keep an eye on the boat, the banks and the water when steering a narrowboat, if you’re distracted and not paying attention, you could end up floating off course or colliding with an obstacle.